Miami Cancer Misdiagnosis Lawyer

 - Increased medical expenses

 - Reduced life expectancy

 - Wrongful death

 Proving Delayed Diagnosis or Misdiagnosis in Cancer Cases

 Cancer can be hard to diagnose in many cases.
-Cancer’s effects are not always obvious, especially in the early stages where any cancer in the body might be small or nearly undetectable.
+Cancer’s effects are not always obvious, especially in the early stages, where any cancer in the body might be small or nearly undetectable.
 However, your doctor should have sophisticated tools for testing and screening available.

 Especially if you have a family history of cancer or fall into other risk categories, your doctor should recommend proper screening and testing to detect cancer early, and failing to do so could be negligent.
-Many minimally invasive testing options are available, such as mammograms, pap smears, prostate exams, colorectal exams, and other common cancer screenings.
-If you are particularly high risk, it may be negligent for your doctor not to use these screening options.
+Many minimally invasive testing options are available, such as mammograms, pap smears, prostate exams, colorectal exams, and other standard cancer screenings.
+If you are exceptionally high risk, it may be negligent for your doctor not to use these screening options.

 Working with another physician or medical expert is often required to help prove that the doctor’s diagnosis or lack thereof was an error.

 Many patients do not discover their cancer until they seek a second opinion, especially if their first doctor brushed aside their symptoms or misdiagnosed them with a minor condition.
 Once they seek a second opinion, they may have enough information to prove their other physician’s errors.
 If you discover you have cancer after being given an alternate diagnosis, talk to a medical malpractice attorney right away to help preserve your medical negligence case.

 Call Our Miami Cancer Misdiagnosis Lawyer for a Free Consultation